TBR2000/Employee-Tracker/README.md

 - [Links](#links)

 ## Installation
 Clone project from github.
-Run schema located in db file, with an optional seefile to get you started, in the MySQL workbench of your choice.
-Open command line terminal in the file containing the CMS and enter 'npm start'.
+Run schema located in db file, with an optional seed file to get you started, in the MySQL workbench of your choice.
+Enter you MySQL user name and password into the connection properties fields in the script.js file.
+Open command line terminal in the location containing the CMS and enter 'npm start'.
 Once the CMS is running simply follow the prompts to manage your content.

 ## Usage
-Follow the prompts will gove you options to view, add, update or delete from your database.
+Following the prompts will give you options to view, add, update or delete from your database.
 You can add a new department, a new role or a new employee.
 When you add a new employee, the manager of the department they belong to will automatically be assigned.
-You can update both an employees maanger and role by following the update prompts.
+You can update both an employee's manager and role by following the update prompts.
 When you view the database you can view departments, roles and a full list of employees.
 You can also view by manager and budgets by department.
-When you follow the delete prompts you can delete a department, a role or an employee form teh database.
+When you follow the delete prompts you can delete a department, a role or an employee from the database.

 ## Contributions
 If you wish to contribute, please contact me on the information below